 Many vacationers tend to feel the call of doing “all the things”!!!
 Chances are you’ve waited a long time to get to Disney and since you’re spending the money will want to make the most of this vacation.
 So a normal Disney World mistake is just shoving every last thing you can into every single day.
 This means you’re getting up early, staying out late, and checking off a list.
 Not that we don’t love Disney checklists.
 This isn’t really what Disney dreams are made of.
 What if you thought for a minute that this wouldn’t be your only Disney vacation?
 What if you decided right now that you could easily go back to Disney every couple years?
 No, this isn’t a sales pitch for the DVC, its just a mindset shift that feels a whole lot better.
 Instead, why not plan on sitting to watch a daytime show or a parade?
 They’ll happen a few times a day and there’s no harm in taking an hour out of your schedule to really enjoy the Dapper Dans, or Main Street Trolley Dancers.

 PRO TIP: Check the Disney Parks Schedule for parade and show times ahead of time, or grab a times guide at the park entrance.

 We totally get that this trip is costing a lot.
 We do.
 You either budget too tightly or not at all.
 Both tactics will get you into trouble.
-For a true budget you can work with check out our Disney on a budget post, which includes some costs and miscellaneous things you probably didn’t consider.
-Chances are you won’t be thinking about the extra money you’ll need for tips or snacks or last minute transportation.
+For a true budget, you can work with checking out our Disney on a budget post, which includes some costs and miscellaneous things you probably didn’t consider.
+Chances are you won’t be thinking about the extra money you’ll need for tips or snacks or last-minute transportation.
 And if you’re just winging your finances you’ll end up with a somewhat large credit card bill on the other side of this trip.

 Pack Your Disney Day Bag With Less